Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

             - Maybe we could use obs/ffmpeg to stream to a browser tab and screen-share a playback of that? we could also locally mute the tab while it's still sharing audio
             - Or maybe someone can convince the Chromium devs to add this for Linux as well.
 Maybe through PipeWire?
+            - I wonder if someone can add this to Chromium via browser extensions?
+              I don't know what their limits are though.
 2. Running Windows version of Discord in wine.
     - The screen-share would not work.
 The `DiscordHookHelper.exe` would crash.
       Tried various options relating to Hardware acceleration on/off, didn't help.
-3. Dedicated, real Windows environment for running discord.
+3. Dedicated, real Windows environment for running Discord.
     - OBS streaming to a custom RTMP server and screen-sharing a mpv playback of that.
       Creating a virtual audio output devices and make obs pick up audio from that, so voice loopback wouldn't happen
-        - This is painfully slow in a vm
+        - This is painfully slow in a VM
         - This can be done on a dedicated computer through LAN but there is a good 5-second delay which I was not able to reduce
             - Most of the delay is probably happening during the encoding.
               Maybe we could move to an `ffmpeg` based solution?
-    - Capturing with a capture card and doing a USB pass-through to a VM, playing back with mpv or vlc and screen-sharing that.
+    - Capturing with a capture card and playing back with mpv or vlc and screen-sharing that.
         - Still need to deal with playing back audio, vlc can do both video and audio at the same time
         - Capture cards are expensive, cheap ones have mediocre quality both video and audio wise. the $16 MACROSILICON one has mono audio anyways, which defeats the purpose of all this, mostly.
+          - To get around this, we can separately send the audio, whether though LAN or AUX cable.
+            Then we could just stitch it using MPV.
+        - In case of a VM, USB-passthough is a thing,
-        - Painfully slow in a vm probably
+          - Although as previously started, this is painfully slow in a VM.
-        - Could happen on a dedicated pc, could probably send audio through aux or network somehow if capture card does mono, mpv is very flexible
-    - But seriously, just playing back a video stream in a vm takes a sizable amount of processing power.
+            Just playing back a video stream in a VM takes a sizable amount of processing power.
     - Did I mention that attempting to screen-share in VMWare blue-screens the whole VM?
 Well, unless you disable Hardware Acceleration in Virtual machine settings.
-    - For a solution like this, using `ffmpeg` with a custom rtmp server sounds like the best idea. on the windows end, we screen-share a mpv view.
+    - For a solution like this, using `ffmpeg` with a custom rtmp server sounds like the best idea. on the windows end, we screen-share an MPV view.
 4. Using [discord_arch_electron](https://aur.archlinux.org/packages/discord_arch_electron/) package from AUR.
    this uses system installation of electron instead of what discord bundles.
     - So in an event this bug is fixed in electron, we may get the fix instantly (very unlikely, read next section)